abdllahosama/Image-Processng-API/README.md

   </ol>
 <h2>how to use this package</h2>

-first of all you have to install node in your devise, to check your node write
+first of all you have to install node in your device, to check your node write

 ```
 npm -v
 ```

-dawnload the package to your pc  and open command line then install all packages using
+download the package to your pc and open command line then install all packages using
 ```
 npm install
 ```